-Her research interest are to explore the stubborn patterns of poverty and inequalities through population data sets and large scale surveys such as National Pupil Database (NPD, England), Higher Education Statistics (HESA), Annual Survey of Education Report data (ASER, Pakistan), Longitudinal Survey of Young People in England (LSYPE).
-By using these secondary data resources she investigiates the indicators of disadvantage that have deep associations with children's academic attainment, well-being and happiness, and access to pathways for successful life.
+Her research interests are to explore the stubborn patterns of poverty and inequalities through population data sets and large scale surveys such as National Pupil Database (NPD, England), Higher Education Statistics (HESA), Annual Survey of Education Report data (ASER, Pakistan), Longitudinal Survey of Young People in England (LSYPE).
+By using these secondary data resources she investigates the indicators of disadvantage that determine children's academic attainment, well-being and happiness, and access to pathways for successful life.

 She is also interested in finding the impact of educational programmes that can break the cycle of poverty and its impact on young people’s lives.
 She has conducted evaluations of popular educational programmes such as Philosophy for Children, summer school during primary school transition stages, Fresh Start phonics and Accelerated Reader.
 She is concerned with improving the quality of social science research, and passionate about the role of schools in shaping a fairer society.